 Log Indexes provide fine-grained control over your Log Management budget by allowing you to segment data into value groups for differing retention, quotas, usage monitoring, and billing.
 Indexes are located on the Configuration page in the Indexes section.
 Double click on them or click on the edit button to see more information about the number of logs that were indexed in the past 3 days, as well as the retention period for those logs:

-By default, each account has a single index representing a monolithic set of all your logs.
-Datadog also offers multiple indexes if you require:
+By default, each new account gets a single index representing a monolithic set of all your logs.
+Datadog recommends using multiple indexes if you require:

 The Log Explorer supports queries across multiple indexes.

 Use the “New Index” button to create a new index.
 There is a maximum number of indexes you can create for each account, set to 10 by default.